Previous ➥ Lesson 20 ➥ Next

 der Kuli (ballpoint pen), bringen (to bring somebody something)

-The first noticeable difference is that indirect object in German comes directly after the verb.
+The first noticeable difference is that an indirect object in German comes directly after the verb.
 The second difference is the declension of pronouns and articles.
 The above sentence is in polite form.
-The second person pronoun "Ihnen" doesn't change in the dative case, but if we use the familiar form of the second person pronoun, i.e.
+The second-person pronoun "Ihnen" doesn't change in the dative case, but if we use the familiar form of the second-person pronoun:

 Ich bringe dir einen Kuli.

-Please also note that we are not using "dich" here.
-In the dative case, the second person pronoun "dich" declines to "dir".
+Please note that "dich" is not used here.
+In the dative case, the second-person pronoun "dich" changes to "dir."

-Now if we use the above sentence with an article:
+Now, if we apply the same principle to a sentence with an article:

 Ich bringe dem Mann einen Kuli.

-Notice that we are not using "der" or "den".
-We have already learned in lesson 13 Accusative that in accusative (direct object) masculine article "der" declines to "den".
-Similarly in the dative (indirect object) "den" is not used, and "den" declines further to "dem", which clearly identifies the dative (indirect object).
+Please note that we are not utilizing "der" or "den."
+As we have already learned in Lesson 13 (Accusative), the accusative (direct object) masculine article "der" changes to "den."
+Similarly, in the dative (indirect object), "den" is not employed, and it further transforms into "dem."
+This transformation clearly distinguishes the dative (indirect object).

 Rules of declension in accusative and dative